Low Amniotic Fluid

 But causes may include:

-- A health problem such as high blood pressure.
+- A health problem you have, such as high blood pressure.

 - A problem with the placenta.
-The placenta is a large organ that grows in your uterus during pregnancy.
+This is a large organ that grows in your uterus during pregnancy.
 It supplies your baby with nutrients and oxygen through the umbilical cord.

 - Some medicines.